Lamine Sané

-Ludovic Lamine Sané (born 22 March 1987) is a former footballer.
-He played primarily a centre-back but has also been used as holding midfielder.
-Born in France, he represented Senegal at international level.
+Ludovic Lamine Sané (born 22 March 1987) is a former professional footballer.
+He played primarily as a centre-back but was also used as a holding midfielder.
+Born in France, he represented Senegal at the international level.

-Football career
+Career

 Early career

 Sané was born in Villeneuve-sur-Lot in southwestern France and began his football career playing for local club US Lormont on the outskirts of Bordeaux.
 He later joined Stade Bordelais before signing a contract with Championnat de France amateur club RCO Agde at the age of 19.
-Sané spent one season at Agde appearing in 25 matches scoring one goal.
+Sané spent one season at Agde, appearing in 25 matches and scoring one goal.
 Following the season, he returned to Lormont and spent a season playing in the Division d'Honneur.
-During the summer of 2008, Sané jumped five divisions signing a three-year professional contract with Ligue 1 club Bordeaux.
+During the summer of 2008, Sané jumped five divisions by signing a three-year professional contract with Ligue 1 club Bordeaux.

 Bordeaux

 Sané initially played with the club's reserve team upon his arrival appearing in 15 matches during the 2008–09 season.
 While playing with the amateurs, the young player impressed manager Laurent Blanc and assistant Jean-Louis Gasset.
 For the 2009–10 pre-season, Sané featured regularly and performed well, most notably in a 3–1 win over Spanish club Athletic Bilbao after appearing as a second-half substitute.
 On 19 September 2009, Sané was called up to the first team for the first time for Bordeaux's league match against Boulogne.
 He didn't appear in the match, but eventually became a regular in the first 18 often appearing on the bench as a backup for French international Alou Diarra.
 On 3 November, Sané made his professional debut in the club's 2–0 victory over German club Bayern Munich in the UEFA Champions League appearing as a substitute in the 84th minute.
 The following month, he earned his first start playing the entire match in Bordeaux's 1–0 victory over Israeli club Maccabi Haifa.
 Sané made his league debut four days later in Bordeaux's important tie with Lyon.
 Bordeaux won the match 1–0 with Sané playing the full 90 minutes.

 On 8 January 2010, Sané agreed to a contract extension with Bordeaux which will tie him to the club until 2014.
 He scored his first goal for Bordeaux in a 3–1 loss to Olympique de Marseille in a Coupe de la Ligue final at the Stade de France.